 The physical benefits of exercise are well known.
 What isn’t promoted so well are the mental benefits.
-According to the Mental Health Foundation an average of one in four people will experience some kind of mental health problem over the course of a year.
+According with the professionals from psychiatry & counseling clinic an average of one in four people will experience some kind of mental health problem over the course of a year.
 With our present economic climate this may well increase.

 Regular exercise can help mental focus and concentration.
 This may offer a distraction from negative thoughts of depression, anxiety and stress.